honeydipper/honeydipper/docs/developer.md

   IsRaw: false, # default
 })
 ```
 The payload data will be encoded automatically.
 You can also send raw message if use `IsRaw` as `true`, meaning that
 the driver will not attempt to encode the data for you, instead it will use the payload as bytes array directly.
 In case you need to encode the message yourself, there are two methods, *dipper.SerializePayload*
 accepts a \*dipper.Message and put the encoded content back into the message, or *dipper.SerializeContent* which
 accepts bytes array and return the data structure as map.

 When a messge is received through the *Run()* event loop, it will be passed to various handlers as a \*dipper.Message
 struct with raw bytes as payload.
 You can call *dipper.DeserializeContent* which accepts a byte array to decode
 the byte array, and you can also use *dipper.DeserializePayload* which accepts a \*dipper.Message and place the
 decoded paylod right back into the message.

-Currently, we are distinguish the messages into 3 different channels.
+Currently, we are categorizing the messages into 3 different channels:
  * eventbus: messages that are used by *engine* service for workflow processing, subject could be `message`, `command` or `return`
  * rpc: messages that invoke another driver to run some function, subject could be `call` or `return`
  * state: the local messages between driver and daemon to manage the lifecycle of drivers

 ## RPC

-Within the driver helper object, there is two helper objects that are meant for helping RPC related activities.
+Within the driver helper object, there are two helper objects that are meant for helping with RPC related activities.
- * dipper.Driver.RPC.Caller
+ * *dipper.Driver.RPC.Caller*
- * dipper.Driver.RPC.Provider
+ * *dipper.Driver.RPC.Provider*

 To make a RPC Call, you don't have to use the `Caller` object directly, just use `RPCCall` or `RPCCallRaw` method,
 Both method block for return with 10 seconds timeout.
 The timeout is not tunable at this time.
 For example,
 calling the `gcloud-kms` driver for decryption

 ```go